 You can find out how fast your heart is beating by taking your pulse.
 If your heartbeat is slow or uneven, talk to your doctor.

-Your doctor may take your pulse to diagnose bradycardia.
-Your doctor might also do a physical exam, ask questions about your past health, and do an electrocardiogram (EKG or ECG).
+To diagnose bradycardia, your doctor may take your pulse, do a physical exam, ask questions about your health, and do an electrocardiogram (EKG or ECG).
 An EKG measures the electrical signals that control heart rhythm.

 Bradycardia often comes and goes, so a standard EKG done in the doctor's office may not find it.
-An EKG can identify bradycardia only if you are actually having it during the test.
+An EKG can identify bradycardia only if you have it during the test.